CESNET/eInfra-docs/docs.it4i/general/access/account-introduction.md

 For more information, see the section:

 * [**Get Project Membership**][3]
-    if you want to be a collaborator on a project, or
+    if you want to become a collaborator on a project, or

 * [**Get Project**][4]
-    if you want to be a project owner.
+    if you want to become a project owner.

 [1]: ./einfracz-account.md
 [2]: ../obtaining-login-credentials/obtaining-login-credentials.md